Rafizi Ramli: Return to active politics

 After being defeated in the 2018 People's Justice Party leadership election by Azmin Ali for the position of deputy president, Rafizi temporarily stepped away from politics.
 He announced his return in March 2022, as well as his intention to run in the 2022 party elections for the deputy presidency, which was left vacant after Azmin Ali left the party in February 2020.
 Party leaders were divided about his return.

 Rafizi defeated Saifuddin Nasution and was elected deputy president for the 2022-2025 term.

-Return to Parliament

-Rafizi returned to parliament after the 15th general election, representing Pandan.
+He returned to parliament in the 15th general election, representing Pandan.
 He managed to win the seat with a landslide 48,000 vote majority.
 He was subsequently appointed as the Minister of Economy in the Anwar Ibrahim Cabinet.

-Resignation from Cabinet
+Resignation from government

 Following his defeat in the 2025 People's Justice Party leadership election to Nurul Izzah Anwar, who received 9,803 votes to Rafizi's 3,866 for the position of deputy president, he announced his resignation as Minister of Economy.
 Shortly after, Nik Nazmi Nik Ahmad, the Minister for Natural Resources and Environmental Sustainability, also resigned after failing to defend his vice-presidency in PKR.
 Rafizi cited the completion of the 13th Malaysia Plan and the need for leadership to reflect the people's mandate.